-The SuDS Strategy ensures that a sustainable drainage solution can be achieved which reduces the peak discharge rate to manage and reduce the flood risk posed by the surface water runoff from the site.
+The objective of this SuDS Strategy is to ensure that a sustainable drainage solution can be achieved which reduces the peak discharge rate to manage and reduce the flood risk posed by the surface water runoff from the Site.
 The SuDS Strategy takes into account the following principles:

-- No increase in the volume or runoff rate of surface water runoff from the site. - No increase in flooding to people or property off-site as a result of the development. - No surface water flooding of the site. - The proposals take into account a 40% increase in rainfall intensity due to climate change during the next 100 years which is the lifetime of the development.
+- No increase in the volume or runoff rate of surface water runoff from the Site. - No increase in flooding to people or property off-site as a result of the development. - No surface water flooding of the Site. - The proposals take into account a 40% increase in rainfall intensity due to climate change during the next 100 years which is the lifetime of the development.

 In line with adopting a 'management train' it is recommended that water is managed as close to source as possible.
 This will reduce the size and cost of infrastructure further downstream and also shares the maintenance burden more equitably.
-It is therefore recommended that the site provides its own attenuation.
+It is therefore recommended that the Site provides its own attenuation.
 This will be in the form of:

-- Any areas of hardstanding areas (car parks, driveways etc.) within the development shall be constructed of a permeable surface including: - Using gravel or a mainly green, vegetated area. - Directing water from an impermeable surface to a border rain garden or soakaway. - Using permeable block paving, porous asphalt/concrete. - Water butts/rainwater harvesting. - Bioretention Areas/Tree Pits - Underground attenuation storage. - Discharge to the /public sewers at a restricted runoff rate.
+- Water butts. - Infiltration devices (e.g soakaways, swales, filter drains etc.) - Any areas of hardstanding areas (car parks, driveways etc.) within the development shall be constructed of a permeable surface including: - o Using gravel or a mainly green, vegetated area. - o Directing water from an impermeable surface to a border rain garden or soakaway. - o Using permeable block paving, porous asphalt/concrete. - Bioretention Areas/Tree Pits - If required, underground attenuation storage with discharge to the public sewers at Greenfield runoff rates.

 For all development, both the Building Regulations and NPPF promote a hierarchical approach to surface water management.
-This approach has been adopted within this SuDS Strategy, infiltration is not possible and there are no watercourses located within the vicinity of the site therefore, discharge will be to the public sewers at a restricted runoff rate.
+This approach has been adopted within this SuDS Strategy, with infiltration devices being used where possible.
+There are no watercourses located within the vicinity of the Site therefore, as a final resort discharge will be to the public sewers at a Greenfield runoff rates.